 Attention Deficit Hyperactivity Disorder, Pediatric

-Attention deficit hyperactivity disorder (ADHD) is a condition that can make it hard for a child to pay attention and concentrate or to control his or her behavior.
-The child may also have a lot of energy.
-ADHD is a disorder of the brain (neurodevelopmental disorder), and symptoms are usually first seen in early childhood.
-It is a common reason for problems with behavior and learning in school.
+Attention deficit hyperactivity disorder (ADHD) is a mental health disorder that starts during childhood.
+It is a condition that can make it hard for children to pay attention and concentrate or to control their behavior.
+ADHD is a common reason for behavior and learning problems in school.

 There are three main types of ADHD:

 ADHD is a lifelong condition.
-If it is not treated, the disorder can affect a child's academic achievement, employment, and relationships.
+If it is not treated, this disorder can affect a child's academic achievement, employment, and relationships.

 What are the causes?

 The exact cause of this condition is not known.
-Most experts believe genetics and environmental factors contribute to ADHD.
+Most experts believe a person's genes and environment contribute to ADHD.

 What increases the risk?

-Have a first-degree relative, such as a parent or brother or sister, with the condition.
+• Having a first-degree relative such as a parent, brother, or sister, with the condition.

 What are the signs or symptoms?